ubidots/ubidots-java/README.rst

 Creating a DataSource
 ----------------------

-As you might know by now, a data source representes a device or a virtual source.
+As you might know by now, a data source represents a device or a virtual source.

 This line creates a new data source: